 To instruct Thomas please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

-Thomas Crangle’s practice includes conducting trials and interlocutory applications, acting for and representing parties in mediations and carrying out a full range of drafting and advisory work.
+Thomas is a highly sought-after junior specialising in disputes involving construction and energy projects.
+His practice includes conducting trials, arbitrations and interlocutory applications, acting for and representing parties in mediations and carrying out a full range of drafting and advisory work.

 He is frequently instructed on larger cases as junior counsel and has considerable experience of working as part of a team with solicitors, other counsel, clients and experts.